masc-ucsc/docs/docs/pyrope/07b-structtype.md

   order based on the `COND` result at runtime.

 * If the list has more than one entry, and any of them is a `proc`, generate a compile error.
-Dynamic dispatch only works with functions `fun`.
+Dynamic dispatch only works with `comb` functions.

 If the `where COND` is not compile time there must be a `where true` condition to catch the default behavior.